Contribution by Tom

 … So in emptiness there is neither form, feelings, perceptions, impulses or consciousness [the Five Aggregates];

-no ignorance, no old age or death [
+no ignorance, no old age or death [12 Links of Causation];

 no extinguishing of ignorance, old age or death;